TomerFishman/MaterialIntensityEstimator/README.md

 A framework to estimate ranges of buildings' material intensities (kg/m<sup>2</sup>)

-RASMI aims to answer the question ***“which MI data are appropriate for my country/region of interest?***
+RASMI aims to answer the question ***which MI data are appropriate for my country/region of interest?***

 Please refer to the Data Descriptor article for full details.